joelhawksley/identity/components/slides.md

 # [fit] Creativity

-^ Let's talk about creativity.
+^ Creativity is the ability

 ---

 # [fit] Imagine

-^ "Creativity is the ability to imagine something new."
+^ "to imagine something new."

 ^ "It is not the ability to create"